Skip to main content

 Intermediate

 A deeper analysis of the interplay between HIPAA, the ADA, and GINA reveals a complex web of requirements that employers must navigate when structuring their wellness programs.
-The primary point of intersection lies in the collection and use of information.
+The primary point of intersection lies in the collection and use of employee health information.

 While HIPAA provides a framework for protecting this information, the ADA and GINA impose additional restrictions on what information can be collected and how it can be used, particularly when it comes to medical examinations and disability-related inquiries.